Stephen Curry, Kevin Durant lead Warriors past Suns 123-103

 TIP-INS

 Suns: Phoenix was outrebounded 17-6 in the opening quarter. ...
 While G Troy Daniels had been cleared from the concussion protocol as of Monday morning, he did not play. ...
+The Suns had allowed exactly 27 points in each of the third and fourth quarters in both their first two games. ...
 Phoenix won at Oracle Arena during the preseason.

 Warriors: Reserve G Shaun Livingston sat out with a bruised left knee. ...
 The Warriors are averaging 119.8 points during the winning streak against the Suns. ...
 Golden State's first three games were decided by 11 total points. ...
 The Warriors completed the first set of 13 back-to-backs - which will be their fewest total since the NBA began an 82-game schedule in 1967-68.